Personal Injury Claims

 Have you been injured in an accident because of another person’s carelessness?
 If so, it’s highly advised you contact LeMaster & Ahmed PLLC.
 Our attorneys are skilled with a special focus in personal injury.
 We have the experience need to negotiate with adjusters and litigate in court if necessary.

 It’s time you take charge of your injuries.
 Call LeMaster & Ahmed PLLC at (888) 306-2119 to schedule your free consultation today.
-LeMaster & Ahmed PLLC represents victims of negligence throughout the greater Montgomery County area and surrounding counties including Collin County, Harris County, Dallas County and Galveston County.
+LeMaster & Ahmed PLLC represents victims of negligence throughout the greater Houston area such as Galveston, Dallas, Austin and San Antonio.
+We also represent people in the Dallas Fort Worth area and surrounding counties including Collin County, Harris County, Dallas County and Galveston County.

 Overview of Personal Injury Claims in Florida